Cultured Guru Logo

 Why do you cook some fermented hot sauces, but not this one?

 This one is not a “sweet heat” hot sauce.
-My pineapple hot sauce and my sriracha hot sauce recipes intentionally have a sweetness as part of the flavor profile.
-In order for some sweetness to remain in the flavor, we have to cook those to stop the fermentation.
+My pineapple hot sauce and my sriracha hot sauce recipes intentionally have sweetness as part of their flavor profiles.
+To preserve some sweetness in the flavor, we have to cook them to stop the fermentation.
 Otherwise, all the sweetness would be fermented into acidity.
-I also cook my other fermented hot sauces as a way to thicken them naturally.
+I also cook my other fermented hot sauces to thicken them naturally.
 This hot sauce is naturally thickened with roasted winter squash instead and is not sweet.

 Print